gauenk/vnlb/docs/COMPARE.md

 Comparing with C++ Code
 ---

-This code is a Python API for Video Non-Local Bayesian Denoising ([C++ code originally from Pablo Arias](https://github.com/pariasm/vnlb)).
-The numerical outputs from the Python API and the C++ Code are exactly equal.
-The Python code takes about 3 seconds longer than the C++ Code to execute.
+This code is a Python API for Video Non-Local Bayesian Denoising (VNLB).
+[The original C++ code](https://github.com/pariasm/vnlb) is from Pablo Arias.
+For easier interfacing, a Swig-Python Wrapper of the original C++ Code is [available here](https://github.com/gauenk/svnlb).

 Numerical Comparison
 ---

+This package is approximately equal to the C++ implementation.
 To demonstrate this claim, we provide the `compare_cpp.py` script.
 We have two examples from the [C++ Code](https://github.com/pariasm/vnlb) provided in the `data/` folder.
 For reproducibility, details to re-create the C++ Code results are included in the [docs/VNLB.md](https://github.com/gauenk/pyvnlb/blob/master/docs/VNLB.md) file.
 To run the comparison with the provided C++ outputs, type:

 ```
 $ export OMP_NUM_THREADS=4